Tim Edgell

 Tim Edgell (born 8 August 1980) is a racing driver from New Zealand.

 Career

 V8 SuperTourers

-In mid 2012, Edgell joined the all new V8SuperTourer category driving for his own team Edgell Performance Racing.
-It was a successful three rounds for the team, as the team managed to claim a pole position at the final meeting, at Ruapuna.
-Then in 2013, the team's first full season, they managed a race win with V8 Supercar driver Lee Holdsworth sharing the car with Edgell.
+In mid-2012, Edgell joined the all new V8SuperTourer category.
+He drives for his own private team, Edgell Performance Racing, supported by his father, engineer Randel Edgell.
+It was a successful three rounds for the team, as they managed to claim a pole position at the final meeting, at Ruapuna.

+In 2013, the team's first full season, they managed a race win with V8 Supercar driver Lee Holdsworth sharing the car with Edgell.